abregado/champions-combat/_chapters/rules.md

 Each player takes a deck of Action cards.

-Build the Initiative deck by combining 2 of each player's color, and the Special Initiative card.
+Build the Initiative deck by combining two of each player's color, and the Special Initiative card.

 Each player draws a random Style card from the deck.